Providing Aid to the Arts

 Other grantees include Andanza Dance Company, CREARTE (asts-in-education organization), Beta Local, Ballets de San Juan, Música Pa’ Culebra, Taller Cinemático, Taller Folklórico Central, Y No Había Luz Theater Company, Puerto Rico Museum of Art, Decimanía, and the Puerto Rico Museum of Contemporary Art.

-While in Puerto Rico, make sure to check out the island’s cultural and artistic offerings, and experience this exciting rebirth!
-From concert arenas and museums, to theaters, art schools, music and films festivals, small cabarets, historic site tours, and more, you’re bound to find something for you and your family.
+While in Puerto Rico, make sure to check out the Island’s cultural and artistic offerings, and experience this exciting rebirth!
+From concert arenas and museums, to theaters, art schools, music and film festivals, small cabarets, historic site tours, and more, you’re bound to find something for you and your family.

-While much has been accomplished to redevelop the island’s arts community since the storm, there is still much to be done to continue to restore opportunities for the island’s artists.
-The Flamboyán Arts Fund has facilitated the first steps into a long-term commitment to generate a renaissance of the arts across the island.
+While much has been accomplished to redevelop the Island’s arts community since the storm, there is still much to be done to continue to restore opportunities for the Island’s artists.
+The Flamboyán Arts Fund has facilitated the first steps into a long-term commitment to generate a renaissance of the arts across Puerto Rico.